The Lions of Al-Rassan is a 1995 fantasy novel by Guy Gavriel Kay. Its world is based off the Spanish Reconquista.

-- Perfect Poison: Averted with the poisoned arrow that hits Queen Ines.
+- Perfect Poison: Played straight in the murder of Almalik the first.
+Averted with the poisoned arrow that hits Queen Ines.

 - Teacher/Student Romance: Jehane and Ser Rezzoni were once lovers, but it's mentioned that he sleeps with all of his female students, and some of the male ones.